Leveraging RGB-D Data with Cross-Modal Context Mining for Glass Surface Detection: Experiments

+\textbf{Qualitative Evaluation.} We further demonstrate our method visually in \fref{fig:visual}, comparing it with four state-of-the-art glass surface detection methods.
+The 1$st$ row of \fref{fig:visual} shows that state-of-the-art methods may struggle with \jychecked{visually ambiguous glass regions due to uncommon context}.
+In these cases, using only RGB information to predict the glass surfaces can be challenging.
+In the 2$nd$ row, our method correctly detects over-exposed glass regions, \jychecked{by integrating both RGB and depth contextual information.} The last row shows a challenging example with extremely tiny glass surface regions.
+Our method still significantly outperforms the baselines. \jychecked{We attribute it to the multi-scale context features incorporated in our proposed CCM module.}

-Finally, we perform an ablation study to evaluate each of the proposed components of our model.
-Table~\ref{table:ablation2} shows the results of our ablation study.
-We can see that adding either the CCM module or the DAA module helps improve the model performances, but our final model with both CCM and DAA modules performs the best on all four metrics.
-Note that adding the CCM modules to the base network (\ie, RGB and depth backbone networks with decoders) to form an ablated model (``Base + CCM'') significantly outperforms the ablated model (``Base + DAA'') that adds the DAA module to the base network.
+\textbf{Ablation Study.} Finally, we perform an ablation study to evaluate each of the proposed components of our model.
+Table~\ref{table:ablation} shows the results of our ablation study on our proposed dataset.
+We can see that adding either the CCM module or the DAA module \heichecked{(by replacing CMM with a single convolution layer to integrate multi-modal inputs)} helps improve the model performances, but our final model with both CCM and DAA modules performs the best on all four metrics.
+Note that adding the CCM modules to the base network (\ie, RGB and depth backbone networks with decoders) to form an ablated model (``B + CCM'') significantly outperforms the ablated model (``B + DAA'') that adds the DAA module to the base network.
 We attribute this to the success of our cross-modal contextual mining process conducted by the CCM module, which benefits the RGB-D glass surface detection task from a global view.
 Figure~\ref{fig:ablation} shows a visual example of the component analysis.
-We can see that the proposed CCM and DAA modules can help improve performance by removing the over-predicted regions.
+We can see that the proposed CCM and DAA modules can help improve performance by exploiting cross-modal and depth-missing information to remove the over-predicted regions.
+To verify the benefits of the depth cue in RGB-D glass surface detection, we conduct the following experiments: 1) remove all depth-related modules (\ie, only keep the RGB backbone and the RGB context mining submodule in CCM) and then retrain the proposed network \jychecked{(``Ours w/ RGB only'')}; 2) replacing the depth map with the grayscale image of the input RGB image during inference (\jychecked{``Ours} w/ RGB + Gray''); 3) replacing the depth map with a black \heichecked{(empty)} image during inference (\jychecked{``Ours} w/ RGB + Black'').
+We can see that \heichecked{removing depth-related modules and using only RGB information} 1) produces unsatisfying results on our RGB-D GSD dataset.
+In addition, replacing the depth map with the grayscale version of the input image or with an empty map significantly decreases the model performance.
+These experimental results show the effectiveness and importance of the depth cue for RGB-D glass surface detection.